Development Guide¶

 super().init(args, **kwargs)

-# override the RegexObservableParser.parse()
+# override the RegexObservableParser.parse() method

 def parse(self, text):